yjp20/prism/docs/guides/03-validation-proxy.md

 API consumers can funnel their development traffic through Prism running as proxy, and then relay that traffic to the API-in-progress.
 It reports any mistakes it notices along the way, either with the requests you're sending or the responses coming back from the server.

 In this use case, the OpenAPI documents are provided by the API team, distributed to the API consumers, and the proxy server points to the development environment.
-Also, enable `--errors` so Prism alert you if a mismatch is noticed.
+Also, enable `--errors` so Prism alerts you if a mismatch is noticed.

 ```bash
 prism proxy reference/backend/openapi.yaml http://localhost:3000 --errors